OpenSource-For-Freedom/OpenSource-For-Freedom/README.md

 US Marine.
 Former law-enforcement gang investigator.
 Now a DevOps security professional.
 Same mission, new battlefield.
 I've spent my career hunting the enemy: first in uniform, then on the streets, and now in code.
 The discipline never changes.
 Find the threat, learn how it operates, shut it down.

 Today I build and ship security engineering across the full DevSecOps lifecycle: hardened CI/CD, supply-chain defense, runtime threat detection, and incident response.
-Shift-left in the pipeline, watch hard at runtime, and run the investigation when something slips through.
+Shift-left in the pipeline, watch in detail at runtime, and run the investigation when something slips through.
 Detection, forensics, and threat intel built to run on **your** infrastructure with no cloud dependency and no vendor leash.

 Everything here is original and end-to-end, from low-level Rust and eBPF runtime internals to local AI analysts that explain a finding in plain language.
 The throughline is **open source for freedom**: real security capability that isn't locked behind a paywall.